jeesondk/algorithms-in-csharp/Csharp_Algorithms_lists/ReadMe.md

 #### First five testcases
 ![first five testcases](Doc/chart_first_five_testcases.png "First five testcases")

-X-axis is in seconds, Y-axis is Case id
+YX-axis is in seconds, X-axis is Case id

 #### All testcases
 ![all testcases](Doc/chart_all_testcases.png "All testcases")

-X-axis is in seconds, Y-axis is Case id
+Y-axis is in seconds, X-axis is Case id